Yellow-Fever/minimal-mistakes/_drafts/2025-06-13-First-Post-Welcome.md

     add(pseudocode)
 ```

-I appreciat the attention from readers; there are a few series planned to cover a number of topics, including LLMs, some informatics tools, some other cool stuff.
+I appreciate the attention from readers; there are a few series planned to cover a number of topics, including LLMs, some informatics tools, some other cool stuff.

 Added a nice bibliography too:
 This prints out the entire bibliography.